This article about the best universities in the UK was updated by the Great British Mag content team on 13 April 2021.

 - Does the university rank well in your chosen subject?

-- Can you afford the tuition fees?
-Does the university offer scholarships for which you are eligible?
+- Can you afford the tuition fees and does the university offer any scholarships to international students?